Web Publishing/Development Policies For DU Departments and Units

 - Methods of collecting, storing or disseminating information that risk the security of University networks or the security of users' personal data (Example: Requesting a credit card number over an unsecured connection, or storing it in an unsecured database);

 - Coding that would render the Web page an irritant to the user, such as:

 a.
 Pages that disable standard browser functions, such as the "back" button;

 - Significantly outdated content (obviously more than six months since content was valid);

 - Coding that would interfere with the appropriate search results of other DU departments and units (i.e. using general keywords that should be reserved for other departments, such as "admission" for an undergraduate program requirements page);

 - A significant percentage of broken links on a page.

 Corrective action when Web pages and/or sites violate requirements above:

-- Immediate removal of the offending Web pages and sites, and/or removal of all centrally maintained links to such sites, as well as removal of ownership and permissions to access Web servers, may be initiated by the Vice Chancellor for Technology and/or the Vice Chancellor of Communication & Marketing.
+- Immediate removal of the offending Web pages and sites, and/or removal of all centrally maintained links to such sites, as well as removal of ownership and permissions to access the University's Content Management System (CMS) or web servers, may be initiated by the Vice Chancellor for Technology and/or the Vice Chancellor of Communication & Marketing.